n8finch/udacity-frontend-nanodegree-mobile-portfolio/README.md

+## The Links

+- The `index.html` link can be found [here](http://n8finch.github.io/udacity-frontend-nanodegree-mobile-portfolio/).
+- The `pizza.html` link can be found [here](http://n8finch.github.io/udacity-frontend-nanodegree-mobile-portfolio/views/pizza.html).

 All the files I worked on are in the `dev` folder and gulp task runner refines everything to `dev > dist`.
 Then I basically copy the dist contents to the main root, because the `clean` task cannot run outside the working directory.

 # What I changed